-LANDSCAPE A collection of plants grouped in a visually pleasing manner according to the Principles of Design.
+LANDSCAPE A collection of plants grouped according to the Principles of Design with a visible pathway throughout the exhibit.

 LATERAL BUD A bud along the stem, in contrast to the terminal bud at the tip of the stem.

 LIGHT May refer to illumination necessary for vision, type of illumination or lighting provided by exhibitor for special effect.
 (Element of Design)